Effects of noise on performance of Bernstein-Vazirani algorithm: Impact of disorder on the success probability

 \section{Impact of disorder on the success probability}

 In this section, we will consider each of the disorders mentioned in the previous section, and explore their effects on success probability of classical and BV algorithm.
-In particular, we will numerically choose 2$n$ pairs of $(\theta,\phi)$ from the distributions and evaluate the corresponding value of the probability, $P$ using Eq. \eqref{eq2}.
-This process can be repeated multiple times for different realizations of $\theta$ and $\phi$ and the corresponding average value of $P$ can be calculated to determine the disorder-averaged success probability, $Q_X$, for each disorder, $X$.
-For convergence, we need to determine $Q_X$ for a large set of $P$.
+In particular, we will numerically choose $2n$ pairs of $(\theta,\phi)$ independently from the distributions and evaluate the corresponding value of the probability, $P$ using Eq.~\eqref{eq2}.
+This process can be repeated multiple times for different realizations of $\theta$ and $\phi$ and the corresponding average value of $P$ can be calculated to determine the disorder-averaged success probability, $Q_X$, for each disorder, $X$ which we denote as $Q_X$.
+For convergence, we need to find the average over a large set of $P$ to determine $Q_X$.
 We consider convergence up to three significant figures.

+When we will discuss the impact of specific distribution on the BV and classical algorithms, i.e., uniform, Gaussian, Cauchy-Lorentz, discrete, squeezed distributions we will denote them, respectively, by using the notation $U$, $G$, $C$, $D$, and $S$, in place of $X$.